Jane-del/pingpingyinzoe.github.io/_pages/about.md

   - /about.html
 ---

 My name is Pingping Yin.
 I am currently a second-year master’s student at the Department of Statistics and Data Science, Southern University of Science and Technology (SUSTech), advised by [Prof. Xiyun Jiao](https://faculty.sustech.edu.cn/?tagid=jiaoxy&iscss=1&snapid=1&orderby=date&go=1).
 Prior to that, I received a degree in Statistics from South China Agricultural University (SCAU) in 2022.
 This homepage contains some of my academic achievements and records, thank you for browsing.
-Here is my CV.
+Here is my CV [yinpingping's Curriculum Vitae](../assets/yinpingping-cv.pdf) .

 Research Interests
 ======